Quantum Metrology with Delegated Tasks

 In this scenario, we again restrict the requested measurement to be in a Pauli basis.
-We impose two additional restrictions, the first is that the requested quantum state is a stabilizer state, since they can be efficiently verified using single qubit measurements \cite{markham2020, takeuchi2019Serfling}, the second being that the encoding map is a local unitary operation, i.e $\Lambda_\theta \rightarrow U_\theta ^{\otimes n}$.
-In reality, these restrictions can be loosened. i) The requested measurement can be any single qubit measurement scheme, and to compensate the encryption must be appropriately altered. ii) the requested quantum state can be any quantum state which can be verified using single qubit measurement strategy, however without establishing the quantum state the protocol is quite vague, and it may not be possible to bound the soundness. iii) The nature of $\Lambda_\theta$ should have little to no impact on the soundness, however the third assumption is necessary to obtain a bound on the soundness.
+We impose two additional restrictions: the first is that the requested quantum state is a stabilizer state, since they can be efficiently verified using single-qubit measurements \cite{markham2020, takeuchi2019Serfling}; the second is that the encoding map is a local unitary operation, i.e., $\Lambda_\theta \rightarrow U_\theta ^{\otimes n}$.
+In reality, these restrictions can be loosened. i) The requested measurement can be any single-qubit measurement scheme, and to compensate the encryption must be appropriately altered. ii) The requested quantum state can be any quantum state which can be verified using a single-qubit measurement strategy; however, without establishing the quantum state the protocol is quite vague, and it may not be possible to bound the soundness. iii) The nature of $\Lambda_\theta$ should have little to no impact on the soundness, however the third assumption is necessary to obtain a bound on the soundness.
 To execute the protocol, it is assumed that Alice can perform local Clifford operations.

 \textbf{The Protocol:}

 \begin{enumerate} \item Alice requests that Eve prepare $N$ copies of an $n$ qubit stabilizer state $\rho$, hence $\rho^{\otimes N}$.

 \item Eve sends an $Nn$ qubit state $\rho^\prime$ to Alice.